 Skip to content

 The Conservatory’s Head Start Discovery program is focused on supporting early childhood education for low-income children and their entire families, while also creating opportunities for professional development for educators.
-The Conservatory’s experienced team of trained educators have developed an age-appropriate curriculum for children ages 3-5 that exposes them to STEAM concepts, planting the seeds for a lifelong love of learning.
+The Conservatory’s experienced team of trained educators have developed an age-appropriate, nature-based curriculum for children ages 3-5 that exposes them to STEAM concepts, planting the seeds for a lifelong love of learning.

 Students were asked to classify objects as living or non-living by asking questions like, “Does it move?
 Does it breathe?
 Can it make more?”
 Our educator observed a student with a photo of a rainbow ask his friend, “does it eat?”.
 His friend emphatically shook his head, “No.” The students then confidently announced to their classmates that rainbows are, in fact, not living things!